MicrosoftDocs/sysinternals/sysinternals/downloads/junction.md

 article](http://support.microsoft.com/?kbid=205524) for tips on using junctions.

-***Note**that Windows does not support junctions to directories on remote shares.*
+> Windows does not support junctions to directories on remote shares.

-If you want to view reparse information, the usage for *Junction* is the
-following:

 ## Using Junction